 How Does This Benefit Me?

 A. Reduces Cost: When a person passes away, assets titled in his/her name pass either under the will or by New York's intestacy statute which dictates how assets are distributed if there is no will.
 Either process requires the intervention of the local Surrogate’s Court and, most likely, an attorney.
-An attorney will typically charge 3-5% of the total value of the probate estate which is in addition to a similar amount charged by the executor/administrator for marshaling and distributing the assets of the estate .
+A New York estate attorney will typically charge 3-5% of the total value of the probate estate which is in addition to a similar amount charged by the executor/administrator for marshaling and distributing the assets of the estate .
 With a revocable living trust, the property which is transferred to the trust passes outside of court and does not have to go through probate.
 The trustee can distribute the assets almost immediately without the need to get the court or an attorney involved.
 There is a slightly higher initial fee to set up and fund the trust, but it is usually a fraction of the cost of going through probate.